 CBA EXECUTIVE COMMITTEE

-Keith H. Grant graduated from East Tennessee State University in 1998, where he was a member of the Honors Program.
+Keith graduated from East Tennessee State University in 1998, where he was a member of the Honors Program.
 He received his law degree from Louisiana State University in 2001.
 He received his license to practice law in the State of Louisiana in October 2001 and remained there until December 2003, practicing in both state and federal courts, with a primary focus on labor and employment law.
-Mr. Grant joined Robinson, Smith & Wells in 2010 and became a partner in 2014.
-He is licensed to practice in Tennessee and has been admitted to practice in state and federal Courts, including the 6th Circuit Court of Appeals and the United States Supreme Court.
-Mr. Grant’s litigation practice focuses on healthcare liability defense and municipality defense, where he represents healthcare professionals, municipalities and municipal employees.
-He also represents defendants in general personal injury litigation as well as in criminal matters.
-Mr. Grant was previously a member of the Brock-Cooper Inns of Court chapter located in Chattanooga and is currently a member of the Chattanooga Bar Association and the Tennessee Bar Association.
-Mr. Grant served as adjunct faculty at Chattanooga State Technical Community College for approximately four years where he taught a course entitled “Introduction to Legal Process”.
-Mr. Grant is an Elder at Rivermont Presbyterian Church and currently serves as the Chairman of the Board of the Children’s Nutrition Program of Haiti.
+Keith returned home to Tennessee and has been licensed to practice here since 2004.
+He has been admitted to practice in state and federal Courts, including the 6th Circuit Court of Appeals and the United States Supreme Court.
+Keith has practiced in a variety of legal areas, including general civil litigation, criminal, family and juvenile law.
+Prior to becoming the Hamilton County Juvenile Court Administrator, Keith’s practice focused on healthcare liability defense and municipality defense, where he represented healthcare professionals, municipalities, and municipal employees as a member of Robinson, Smith and Wells, PLLC.

 Katherine Lentz is a native of Chattanooga, Tennessee who joined the firm in 2004.
 Katherine was previously a summer associate with Grant, Konvalinka & Harrison during law school.
 She attended Wake Forest University in Winston-Salem, North Carolina and received a Bachelor of Arts degree in English, Studio Art, with a minor in Art History.
 Katherine attended the Publishing Institute at New York University before obtaining her J.D. from the University of Tennessee College of Law, where she was a student-attorney in the Domestic Violence Clinic.
 Katherine is a member of the Chattanooga and Tennessee Bar Associations, as well as the Southeast Tennessee Lawyers Association for Women.
 She is admitted to practice in Tennessee and Georgia and before the U.S. District Court, Eastern District of Tennessee.
 Katherine is the immediate past President of the Brock-Cooper American Inn of Court and is currently serving a second term on the Board of Governors for the Chattanooga Bar Association.
 Katherine’s practice focuses on family law, alternative dispute resolution, and litigation.
 She strives to provide the best representation for individuals and families during some of the most difficult times of life.
 Katherine is designated as Rule 31 Listed Family Law Mediator by the Tennessee Supreme Court and enjoys helping litigants resolve their issues outside of litigation.
 Katherine is married to Jason Lentz and has two daughters.
 She enjoys being outdoors, reading, traveling, and spending time with her family and friends.